Practice keeping the Word of God in your heart by finding Bible verses to memorize.

 To teach you to fear God

 By committing the Scriptures to memory, you learn to fear God.
-Not in a bad way per se, but you fear not living according to His Will.
+Not in a bad way per se, but you fear not living according to His Will, especially when Christ God forgave us of all our sins.
 You fear losing your connection with Him if you fall to sin.
-Grow closer to God and live more fully in His Word.
+Grow closer to God’s love and live more fully in His Word.

-Jesus Himself told His apostles to make disciples of all nations.
+Christ Jesus Himself told His apostles to make disciples of all nations.
 And to defend the faith against anything that defames and debases its meaning.
-When you know the Bible verses by heart and apply them in your life, you can share and defend the faith to everyone.
+When you know the Bible verses by heart and apply them in your life, you can share and defend your faith with everyone.
+Like how God prepared all those who came before us, studying, recalling, and applying Scripture in everything we do prepares us and allows the teaching of Christ to dwell in our hearts.

 When you have the Scriptures in your mind and heart, you can stand up against the enemy.
-The enemy is the evil in the world.
+The enemy is the evil that happens in the whole world right now.
 Live with God’s Word guiding your every action.
-Learn how to be righteous direct from the wisdom that God gave throughout the ages.
+Learn how to be righteously direct from the wisdom that God gave throughout the ages.

 To console you in times of trouble

-Above all, the Word of God is a balm to the soul.
-You should memorize Bible verses so you will always find comfort when times are hard.
-Especially in uncontrollable circumstances such as the COVID-19 pandemic.
-Knowing the Scriptures by heart will help you stay grounded and faithful, as you remember God’s glory, love, and promises.
+Above all, the Scripture is called a “wonderful counselor” and a “balm to the soul”.
+You should retain Bible verses in your heart and memory so you will always find comfort when times are hard.
+Especially in uncontrollable circumstances, such things as the COVID-19 pandemic.
+The spirit God gave us isn’t one of fear and doubt but of great strength and trust in God’s provisions and guidance.
+Knowing the Scriptures by heart will help you stay grounded and faithful as you remember that God has never fallen short of His glory and love.

 How to Memorize Bible Verses Effectively?

-Memorizing the Scriptures can seem daunting.
-But you don’t have to fear.
+Memorizing the Scriptures can seem daunting, but you don’t have to fear and have a better sense of self-control.
 Commit to keeping God’s Word in your heart, mind, and soul always.
-Here are four tips you can use to memorize Bible verses effectively:
+Here are four tips you can use to remember Bible verses effectively:

 Repetition